St. James Lutheran School

 We believe, teach, and practice that all humans are born sinful and that the only way to eternal life and heaven is faith and trust in Jesus Christ, who suffered, died, and rose again to save us from our sins.

 We believe, teach, and practice that people have the right, and ought to practice their faith in their everyday life.

 For more than 100 years, St. James Lutheran Church and School has been a part of the Howard Lake community, “Equipping and Empowering Families and Students through Christ.”

 More than 100 students in preschool through grade eight attend St. James Lutheran School.
 St. James holds accreditation through National Lutheran School Accreditation.
-A traditional, self-contained classroom setting is used for preschool, kindergarten, first, and second grades, while grades three and four are combined with one certified instructional teacher and paraprofessional giving assistance.
+A traditional, self-contained classroom setting is used for preschool, kindergarten, first, and second grades, while grades three/four are combined with one certified instructional teacher and para giving assistance.
 Fifth through eighth grades operate within a departmentalized setting.
 Grades five and six share a homeroom, as do grades seven and eight.

-The curriculum covers the core subjects of math, reading, English, literature and writing, spelling, science, social studies, music, band for grades four to eight, and physical education.
+The curriculum covers the core subjects of math, reading, English, literature and writing, spelling, science, social studied, music, band for grades four to eight, and physical education.

 Religious instruction occurs at all grade levels, and all subject matter is taught with Jesus Christ as the foundation or basis – our rock.

-Students in grade one through grade eight are tested three times using STARS.
+Students in grades one through grade eight are tested three times using STARS.
 Test results consistently place St. James in the upper percentile nationwide.